PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury said, "As I was saying, don't let me interrupt."

 No one spoke.
-The only sound was the clacks of the goat's hooves as she/he wisely made for the exit as fast as her/his terribly confused legs would carry him/her.
+The only sound was the clacking of the goat's hooves as she/he wisely made for the exit as fast as her/his terribly confused legs would carry him/her.

 Exasperated that the crowd still wasn't getting the point, Dimsbury said, "What does it take?
 Must I strike all of you down with a pillar of flame?
 Gah.
 Let me outline it for you.
 I am a *horrible* man.
 Dimsbury the terrible.
 Master of the arcane arts and elder mysteries, summoner of demons, so on and so forth.
 Now, go.
 Flee."